Half-caste: Half-caste in other colonial empires

 The term half-caste was widely used by colonial administrators in the British Empire.
-In Spanish colonies, other terms were in use for half-caste people; the above painting, for example, shows a Zamba.
-The caption India in the painting refers to native Indian American woman.
+In Spanish colonies, other terms were used, the above painting, for example, shows a Zamba.
+The caption India in the painting refers to a native American woman.

 The term half-caste was common in British colonies, however it was not exclusive to the British Empire.
 Other colonial empires such as Spain devised terms for mixed-race children.
 The Spanish colonies devised a complex system of castas, consisting of mulattos, mestizos, and many other descriptors.
 French colonies used terms such as Métis, while the Portuguese used the term mestiço.
-French colonies in the Caribbean referred to half-caste people as Chabine (female) and Chabin (male).
-Before the American Civil War, the term mestee was commonly applied in the United States to certain people of mixed descent.
+French colonies in the Caribbean referred to mixed-race people as Chabine (female) and Chabin (male).
+Before the American Civil War, the term mestee was commonly applied in the United States to people of mixed descent.

-Other terms in use in colonial era for half-castes included creole, casco, cafuso, caburet, cattalo, citrange, griffe, half blood, half-bred, half-breed, high yellow, hinny, hybrid, ladino, liger, mamaluco, mixblood, mixed-blood, mongrel, mule, mustee, octoroon, plumcot, quadroon, quintroon, sambo, tangelo, xibaro.
+Other terms in use in the colonial era included creole, casco, cafuso, caburet, cattalo, citrange, griffe, half blood, half-bred, half-breed, high yellow, hinny, hybrid, ladino, liger, mamaluco, mixblood, mixed-blood, mongrel, mule, mustee, octoroon, plumcot, quadroon, quintroon, sambo, tangelo, xibaro.
 The difference between these terms of various European colonies usually was the race, ethnicity or caste of the father and the mother.

-Ann Laura Stoler has published a series of reviews on half-caste people and ethnic intermixing during the colonial era.
+Ann Laura Stoler has published a series of reviews on ethnic intermixing during the colonial era.
 She states that colonial control was predicated on distinguishing who was white and who was native, determining which children could become citizens of the empire and who remained subjects, as well as who had hereditary rights and who did not.
 These issues were debated by colonial administrators and led to regulations imposed by the authorities.
 At the start of colonial empires, mostly European males—and later indentured laborers from India, China, and Southeast Asia—traveled to distant colonies; during this early period, intermixing was accepted, approved, and even encouraged.
 Over time, however, differences were emphasized, and colonial authorities moved to restrict, then disapprove, and finally forbid sexual relationships between groups to maintain so-called purity of blood and limit inheritable rights.